Understanding how Glucosamine and Chondroitin supplements can be used in the treatment of canine arthritis

 Supplemental chondroitin is derived primarily from bovine (cow) cartilage, particularly the cartilage rings of the trachea.
 It is also derived from shark and whale cartilage.
 The source does not appear to have any impact on its effect.

 Once a dog begins using the product, they must stay on it for the rest of their lives or the degeneration of the joint cartilage will return.
 Once the product has promoted healing for 8 weeks, the dose is often reduced.
 The safety of this product is well suited for long term use.
 It can also be used with most other drugs and vitamins without any complication.
 The owner of any animal that is taking a medication should always seek veterinary advice before adding any new product or drug.
-Products such as Seraquin for Dogs with Glucosamine and Chondroiton, Nutradyl Tablets, Cosequin Regular Strength Capsules, Easeflex Tablets and Cortaflex Canine/Feline are popular for the use in dogs.
+Products such as Seraquin for Dogs with Glucosamine and Chondroiton, Cosequin Double Strength Capsules, and Cortaflex Canine/Feline are popular for the use in dogs.